stavratum/krak2-parser/README.md

-# krak2-parser
+# A parser for .j files outcoming from krakatau 2

-Parser for disassembled class files outcoming from krakatau 2
+parsing the file will return an object which you can modify and rewrite it into new .j file with edited structure

 Krakatau: https://github.com/Storyyeller/Krakatau